Adnn/notes_graphics/docs/rtr.md

 On the other hand, when irregularities are in the range 1-100 wavelengths, _diffractions_ occurs.

-_microgeometry_ are surface irregularities too small to be individually renderer (i.e. smaller than a pixel).
+_microgeometry_ are surface irregularities too small to be individually rendered (i.e. smaller than a pixel).
-For rendering, microgeometry is treated statistically by the _roughness_.
+For rendering, microgeometry is treated statistically via the _roughness_.

 _subsurface scattering_ p305
 * _local subsurface scattering_ can be used when the entry-exit distance is smaller than the shading scale.